 The Museum of Applied Arts and Sciences, Celestron Australia, and SunStudios.

 Conditions of Entry

 1. Entries will be accepted only from Australian residents of the COMMONWEALTH OF AUSTRALIA and its TERRITORIES.
 For clarification, see the ATO website.

 2. There will be two sections of entry - General and Junior (18 or younger).

-3. There will be five categories of entry for the General section; Wide-field (camera shots), Deep Sky (telescope shots), Solar System, Nightscapes and Animated Sequences.
-The Animated Sequences has two subsections - Scientific and Aesthetic
+3. There will be five categories of entry for the General section; Wide-field (camera shots), Deep Sky (telescope shots), Solar System, Nightscapes, Animated Sequences, and Smartphone Astrophotography.

 4. The Junior section is for photographers 18 years old or younger and will have one open category (can be any type instrument or astronomical subject).

 5. An additional prize, "The David Malin Innovation Prize", may be awarded at Dr Malin's discretion, for a striking image that shows exceptional imagination, innovation or an unusual approach.

 6. There is a limit of five (5) entries per category per photographer.